- The understated importance of high-quality supportive care

 - Patients will usually retain fluid, so they will generally tend to develop fluid overload.

-- Fluid should be given only if, after careful examination (often with ultrasound) and review of the clinical history, there is evidence of true volume depletion.
+- Fluid should be given only if, after careful examination (often with POCUS) and review of the clinical history, there is evidence of true volume depletion.

-- Don't check central venous pressure or use this to guide volume resuscitation.
-Central venous pressure doesn't correlate with volume status or fluid responsiveness.86,87
+- Don't check central venous pressure or use this to guide volume resuscitation (with the exception of patients with right ventricular dysfunction).
+Central venous pressure generally doesn't correlate with volume status or fluid responsiveness.(23774337, 18628220)

 if you're going to give fluid, LR is generally superior to normal saline